christinalavingia/Bamazon/README.md

   1. The user has the option of typing in Y for Yes or n for No
     1. If Yes, they see the prompt: "Your order is complete, thank you!"
     2. If No, they see the prompt: "Thanks for stopping by!"

-Due to the use of MySql for database storage, the stock quantity of a given item should decrease to reflect the number of items purchased the next time the user views available inventory.

  ## Technology

  This app relies on the following NPM Packages:
- * MySql: Database management
+ * MySQL: Database management
  * Inquirer: Prompts with user input
  * Cli-Table: Inventory display
  * Node
  * JavaScript

+Due to the use of MySQL for database storage, the stock quantity of a given item should decrease to reflect the number of items purchased the next time the user views available inventory.

+ Before the user interacts with the application, the inventory information is already stored in MySQL.
+I used real inventory names and prices from Amazon to give my application a more realistic feel.